rhyizm/vs-z/README.md

 # yarn dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 The default language is English (`/en`).
-You can access other languages like Japanese at `/ja` or French at `/fr`.
+You can access other languages like Japanese at `/ja`.

 ## Available Scripts